eXtended Reality Spring School 2022

 Developing Augmented Reality Applications for mobile using Unity 3D

-The XR Summer School registration fee includes lectures, daily lunches and coffee breaks as well as the welcome cocktail and the pizza party.
+The XR Spring School registration fee includes lectures, daily lunches and coffee breaks as well as the welcome cocktail and the pizza party.

 The registration fee does not include the accommodation costs.